scuzzydude/asimov/asimov.md

 **Scoot** can be openly traded for other **scoot** and for **asimov**, but not for fiat or crypto.
 This virtual separation of **scoot** trade is called the **responsibility domain**, where **asimov** trading for goods or other currencies occur on the **value domain**.
 Holders of **scoot** wishing to convert to fiat or bitcoin must trade their **scoot** for **asimov**, which can then be traded for other currencies.
 The scoot domain is a pure market of responsibility for genius and vanity -- not property -- we want to keep that separate from commerce.

 One difference in the domains is that traders in the **responsibility domain** must be identified and validated by **The Foundation**.
 Trades in the responsibility domain incur no transaction fees.
-Traders only in **asimov** on the **value domain** can trade pseudonymously like bitcoin or other cryptocurrencies, though this may require fees, though I will describe a system will the overhead is low for non-anonymous traders.
+Traders only in **asimov** on the **value domain** can trade pseudonymously like bitcoin or other cryptocurrencies, though this may require fees.
+I will describe a system will the overhead is low for non-anonymous traders.
 Registered traders in the responsibility domain are called **pledges**, because by holding scoot, the pledge responsibility for the appreciation of the associated genius.
+Only pledges, other scoot, or The Foundation may hold or trade scoot.
+There is no facility for corporations, government or any kind other kind of organizational entities to hold scoot directly, though scoot may be formed as a collection of other scoot.

 Since the process of minting **scoot** releases property rights to humanity at large, the underlying artwork ceases to be "private property."
 Essentially, trading **scoot** on the **responsibility domain** is a trade in appreciation of human creativity -- an exchange of opinions and not property.
 Monetarily, this appreciation can only be realized by trading **scoot** for **asimov**.
 An argument can be made those trades confined to the **responsibility domain** are not capital gains, though this is not the purpose of the arrangement.

 The two domains have separate purposes.
 The **responsibility domain** is a market for the appreciation of human genius. **Scoot traders** are speculating in vanity and investing in genius.
-The difference in opinion between experts and the masses is the arbitrage opportunity.
+The difference in opinion is the arbitrage opportunity.
 The **value domain** establishes a metric, how much is the sum total of human genius is worth to humanity in terms of commerce.

-At establishment, the Foundation will mint an arbitrary amount of **asimov**.
-Let's say there are 1 trillion (1T) asimov minted and held in reserve.
+At establishment, the Foundation will mint an arbitrary one trillion **asimov**.
 The Foundation's purpose is the appreciation of human genius -- it does this by purchasing scoot in the **responsibility domain** and holding them.
 A division of the Foundation called the Encyclopedists[^8] are responsible for the appreciation -- in both senses.
 They act as researchers, providing **scootees** with advice and tools for establishing a digital data store, the scoot-chain, for each work of art, and interfacing with academia, and spreading public awareness of art.
 They are also buyers of genius and sellers of vanity.

 The Foundation maintains the open-source software stack and applications used both to trade scoot and asimov.
 Historical records of both trades in responsibility as well as research and in the case of IP, the actual works of creativity, are maintained on the scoot-chain.
 The Foundation will facilitate maintenance of at least one copy of each scoot-chain, but the actual responsibility for decentralized scoot-chain will data sharing agreements between **scootees**.

 The end goal of the Encyclopedist is that the Foundation hold all **scoot** of genius and none of vanity.
 This is an impossible task.
 Genius of today may be vanity of the future.
 However, in economic terms, it gives us an equivalency.
 When the Foundation's is "caught up" all the asimov will have been circulated, and the Foundation should hold in reserve 100% of the **scoot** of "genius."

 **Scootees** are not obligated to sell scoot to The Foundation.
 The Foundation will establish barriers to entry to prevent a flood of novelty scooting.
 There will be two schedules of fees and the less expensive schedule will be if the scootee agrees to at initial minting to sell scoot to The Foundation.
-There also needs to be a system of sponsorship or staking, so that artistic attempts at genius have a path to participate without investment of significant capital.
+There will be a system of sponsorship or staking, so that artistic attempts at genius have a path to participatation without investment of significant capital.

 At a hypothetical point in the future, when the Foundation has reached its end goal, this means that 1T asimov = the sum value of human genius.
 Some art will remain **un-scooted** and some of **scootage** will never sell all their scoot to the Foundation.
 Some forms of art will be difficult to scoot.
 It's an impossible task, but a worthy goal.
 The Foundation's **scoot** reserve holdings will be public knowledge.[^9] In the early days, the price of asimov should be like an index fund of its holdings of **scoot**.
 Over time, as more asimov are issued for art, the market will adjust to valuating the asimov closer to the end goal -- a trillionth of the total value of human genius.
 All the asimov has been minted, and the only purpose it will be used for is genius appreciation, so the market should rise to the level of the potential.

 In the **responsibility domain**, we have a non-commercial marketplace in genius and vanity.
 Art professionals can stay out of the Wall Street gutter, helping their clients build portfolios of genius, not collections of investments.
 It should amount to a gold rush in the Art World, without the need to sully ones hands with the dirty money of the masses.

-In the **value domain**, we have **asimov**, a metric of value that is common across cultures and geo-political divisions and across the span of history.
+In the **value domain**, we have **asimov**, a metric of value that is common across cultures, geo-political divisions and the span of history.
 We will always value genius, even if we overcome vanity.
 Sure, some time in the future, we might be so far advanced, we'll think Leonardo and Michelangelo were hacks, but I'm pretty sure if that day ever comes, we won't need money.

 # Circulation